Danger! Watch yourself!

 - Build muscle mass

-Just Blue is 16mg of pure pharmaceutical grade methylene blue, a compound well known as an electron cycler, donating electrons to the electron transport chain and then scavenging the mitochondria and cytosol for free radicals/reactive oxygen species.
+Just Blue is 16 mg of pure pharmaceutical grade methylene blue, a compound well-known as an electron cycler, donating electrons to the electron transport chain and then scavenging the mitochondria and cytosol for free radicals/ROS.

 Give your mitochondria some love so your CDR is at the ready!

 Methylene blue concentrates in the urine and will turn urine blue (this is benign and, let's be honest, a great party trick too).
-It is, however, not recommended in pregnant and breastfeeding women, G6PD deficiency, or in those taking SSRI or SNRI medications.
-Also, watch out for combining with high dose psychedelics as well due their action on serotonin receptors.
+It is, however, not recommended in pregnant and breastfeeding women, those with G6PD deficiency, or in those taking SSRI or SNRI medications.
+Also, watch out for combining it with high dose psychedelics due to their action on serotonin receptors.

 - Naviaux, R.K.
 Metabolic Features of the Cell Danger Response.
 Mitochondrion 2014, 16, 7–17, doi:10.1016/j.mito.2013.08.006.

 - Blaustein, R. The Great Oxidation Event.
 Bioscience 2016, 66, 189–195, doi:10.1093/biosci/biv193.